zqincc/note/Learn/css learn.md

 ​	Select all have the tag.

-fomat: tag name {CSS atrribute name: atrribute value;}
+fomat: tag name {CSS attribute name: attribute value;}

 useful: by tag name, find all tag of this class, the set style.